jryans/debug-info-consistency-concrete-artifact/data/consistency-concrete/git/program/clang/13/O1/divergences/t0001-init/default/divergences.md

 LibraryCallRemoved
   Before events:
-    CF: prepare_to_commit at commit.c:1030:2
-    CT: Jump to external code for fclose
-    RF: Jump to external code for fclose
-  Occurrences: 4

-LibraryCallRemoved
-  Before events:
-    CF: prepare_to_commit at commit.c:894:6
-    CT: Jump to external code for fwrite
-    RF: Jump to external code for fwrite
-  Occurrences: 4

-LibraryCallRemoved
-  Before events:
     CF: preprocess_options at parse-options.c:738:4
     CT: Jump to external code for memcpy
     RF: Jump to external code for memcpy